-- Complete the attached SCHOLARSHIP APPLICATION PACKAGE
+- Complete the SCHOLARSHIP APPLICATION PACKAGE (linked here).

-Please note that the engineering scholarships will be targeted towards students enrolled in undergraduate programs.
+Please note that the engineering scholarships will be targeted towards students enrolled in graduate or undergraduate programs.
 It is expected that recipients will maintain their academic major during the term covered by the scholarship.
 You should be prepared to provide, upon request, a transcript to verify grade point average.
 Incomplete applications, as well as those submitted without an essay, will not be accepted.

-Mail the application form and essay to:
+Submit the application form and essay via e-mail to email@example.com.